aesiniath/unbeliever/README.markdown

 eras of Haskell's growth as an industrial language and so they often follow different usage idioms making interoperability a challenge.

-The working title for the as-yet unpublished text on this topic is _Haskell for Unbelievers_ and so **unbeliever** became the name for this package.
+The working title for the as-yet unpublished text on this topic is _Haskell for Unbelievers_ and so **unbeliever** became the name for this library.
+We've since split the library into a number of packages with smaller dependency footprints.
+This repo contains the sources for the **core-text**, **core-data**, and **core-program** packages on Hackage.

 Some goals: